 The health and lifestyle benefits of hot tub ownership are therefore firmly established, so here we look at one of the main practical questions that many new and prospective hot tub buyers ask – “How easy is it to look after a hot tub?”

 The important thing to note before you read on, is that to the uninitiated, hot tub water care sounds a little daunting.
 Do not fear, all WhatSpa?
 Approved dealers are very well versed in providing initial and ongoing customer training to ensure that you are 100% confident in looking after the water in your fabulous new hot tub.

-Hot tub water care shouldn’t take you more than than 30 minutes a week once you’re up to speed, but here’s a detailed breakdown covering the essential elements of hot tub tub maintenance and care:
+Hot tub water care shouldn’t take you more than 30 minutes a week once you’re up to speed, but here’s a detailed breakdown covering the essential elements of hot tub maintenance and care: